open-innovations/oi-lume-viz/README.md

 At Open Innovations, we've started using the [Lume](https://lume.land) Static Site Generator to build data microsites for people.
-This gives us the benefits of a static HTML site, with associated manageability, efficiency, and maintainability benefits, whilst giving us a framework
+This gives us the benefits of a static HTML site, with associated manageability, efficiency, and maintainability benefits, whilst giving us a framework for extending.

 To support some of the more complex visualisations we undertake, we've encapsulated a number of our charting libraries in this